RAF Balado Bridge: Post War

-After the war it became an aircraft graveyard when McDonnell Aircraft Corporation of nearby Milnathort broke up many hundreds of surplus Fleet Air Arm aircraft.
+After the war it became an aircraft graveyard when many hundreds of surplus Fleet Air Arm aircraft were broken up.
 The work reached its peak in 1946/7, but even as late as February 1952 their many airframes could still be seen in various stages of dismemberment.
 The most numerous were North American Harvards but there were also Fairey Fulmars, Fairey Fireflies, Miles Martinets, Fairey Barracudas, Beech Expeditors and a rare Fairchild Cornell FT673.
 Three Expeditors were all that remained in 1955.
 It was also used from 1946 for light aircraft and gliding until its final closure in 1957.